+We generated revenues of \$7.3 million in the nine months ended June 30, 2017, and \$17.0 million in the nine months ended June 30, 2018, while incurring net losses of \$42.3 million and \$51.4 million in the nine months ended June 30, 2017 and 2018, respectively.
 We generated revenues of \$2.3 million in fiscal 2016, and \$10.8 million in fiscal 2017, while incurring net losses of \$44.1 million in fiscal 2016, and \$59.3 million in fiscal 2017.

 Since our inception, we have incurred significant operating losses.
 Our ability to generate product revenue sufficient to achieve profitability will depend heavily on the success of our existing products and development and commercialization of additional products in the synthetic biology industry.
-Our net loss was \$44.1 million and \$59.3 million for fiscal 2017 and fiscal 2016, respectively.
-As of September 30, 2017, we had an accumulated deficit of \$139.6 million.
+Our net loss was \$42.3 million and \$51.4 million for the nine months ended June 30, 2017 and 2018, respectively.
+As of June 30, 2018, we had an accumulated deficit of \$191.1 million.
 We expect to continue to incur significant expenses for at least the next several years.
 Furthermore, upon the closing of this offering, we expect to continue to incur additional costs associated with operating as a public company including accounting, investor relations, legal and other expenses that we did not incur as a private company.